brianvanderburg2/fcman/readme.txt

 [name]
 ; represent a name for a metadata section

-pattern=fsglob or regex
+pattern=fsglob
 ; specify a pattern to match items that are children of the current directory ; node.
 If pattern is ".", then it will apply to the current directory node ; pattern can be anything matched with fnmatch.fnmatchcase.
-If pattern starts ; with "r:", the rest of the pattern string is a regular expression.
-A group ; named "version" can be used to extract the dotted decimal version number.
-; If "(@)" occurs in the pattern string when used as a regular expression, it ; will automatically be replaced with the regular expression to match one or ; more dotted decimal segments.
-; if pattern is not specified, then the section name is used as the pattern
+Internally it is ; split by "/" and then compiled into regular expressions using fnmatch.
+; If the pattern "FILEVERSION" is found in a part, it is translated such that ; it will match repeading digits 0-9 and "." and be used as the version of the ; file.
+If FILEVERSION is found in more than one segment, only the last ; segment will be used to determine the file version.

 autoname=name
 ; Automatically add additional provides items to nodes that match the pattern.
 ; if the pattern is a regular expression and includes a version group, then ; the portion of the node name that matches the version group will become the ; provides version.
-Multiple names can be specified by separating with space, ; newlines, or commas
+Multiple names can be specified by separating with space, ; newlines, or commas.
+The names are not created as additional packages if ; a version was not found.

 provides=package
 ; Specify a package provided by the matched item.
 The format is "name" or